-The other scary fact (amongst oh so many!) is that a lot of the chemicals that are being used in our bathroom products have not been tested for safety.
-They are not regulated at all.
+The other scary fact (amongst oh so many!) is that a lot of the chemicals that are used in our bathroom products have not been tested for safety.
+They’re not regulated at all.
 I’ve talked about this before, but I want to make sure that it gets repeated as many times as possible.

 I’m very passionate about this area, and everyone that knows me personally can attest to this.
 I want to educate people to help them make better choices every day, that can help them live a longer and happier life.